AInora

 Article 50 of the AI Act requires that an AI system designed to interact with natural persons inform those persons that they are interacting with an AI.
 For voice agents in debt collection, this means an explicit disclosure - typically in the opening 5-10 seconds of the call - in a language and tone the consumer can understand.

 The disclosure must not be hidden in fine print, post-call SMS, or back-of-script T&Cs.
-Practically, vendors who do not bake the disclosure into the opening prompt are out of compliance the moment they go live in August 2026 enforcement.
+The Article 50 text requires the information be given in a clear and distinguishable manner, at the latest at the time of the first interaction.
+Practically, vendors who do not bake the disclosure into the opening prompt are out of compliance the moment the obligation applies on 2 August 2026.

-There is no equivalent US federal rule today, although several US states (notably CFPB-monitored states like California with SB 243) are moving toward similar disclosure requirements.
+There is no equivalent EU-wide US-federal rule today, although several US states are moving toward similar AI-disclosure requirements.
+EU buyers should treat the Article 50 opening-line disclosure as a hard requirement, not a nice-to-have.

 Where Should Voice Data Be Stored?